Towards the ultimate limits of quantum channel discrimination and quantum communication: Introduction

 \section{Introduction}

-Distinguishability is central in information technology from both theoretical and practical perspectives.
-A fundamental setting for distinguishability is asymmetric hypothesis testing.
-Given a source generates sample $x$\ from one of two probability distributions $p\equiv\{p(x)\}_{x\in\mathcal{X}}$ or $q\equiv\{q(x)\}_{x\in \mathcal{X}}$, asymmetric hypothesis testing seeks to minimize the Type~II\ error (decides $p$ when the fact is $q$) while keeping the Type~I\ error (decides $q$ when the fact is $p$) within a certain threshold.
-The celebrated Chernoff-Stein’s Lemma~\cite{Cover1999,Chernoff1952} states that, for any constant bound on the Type I error, the optimal Type II error decays exponentially fast in the number of copies, and the decay rate is exactly the relative entropy
+Distinguishability is a central topic in information theory from both theoretical and practical perspectives.
+A fundamental framework for studying distinguishability is \textit{asymmetric hypothesis testing}.
+In this setting, a source generates a sample $x$\ from one of two probability distributions $p\equiv\{p(x)\}_{x\in\mathcal{X}}$ or $q\equiv\{q(x)\}_{x\in \mathcal{X}}$.
+The objective of asymmetric hypothesis testing is to minimize the Type-II\ error (decides $p$ when the fact is $q$) while keeping the Type-I\ error (decides $q$ when the fact is $p$) within a certain threshold.
+The celebrated Chernoff-Stein’s Lemma~\cite{Chernoff1952} states that, for any constant bound on the Type-I error, the optimal Type-II error decays exponentially fast in the number of samples, and the decay rate is exactly the relative entropy (Kullback--Leibler divergence),

-In particular this lemma also states the ``strong converse property'': any possible scheme with Type II error decaying to zero with an exponent larger than the relative entropy will result in the Type I error converging to one in the asymptotic limit.
-Such strong converse property indicates no trade-off for Type I error and Type II error exponent in the asymptotic limit, which is a fundamental topic in information processing~\cite{Wolfowitz1978}.
-The Chernoff-Stein’s Lemma gives a rigorous operational interpretation for the relative entropy and establishes a vital bridge between hypothesis testing and information theory~\cite{Blahut1974}.
+In particular, this lemma also states the ``strong converse property'', a desirable mathematical property in information theory~\cite{Wolfowitz1978} that delineates a sharp boundary for the tradeoff between the Type-I and Type-II errors in the asymptotic regime: any possible scheme with Type-II error decaying to zero with an exponent larger than the relative entropy will result in the Type-I error converging to one in the asymptotic limit.
+Therefore, the Chernoff-Stein’s Lemma provides a rigorous operational interpretation of the relative entropy and establishes a crucial connection between hypothesis testing and information theory~\cite{Blahut1974}.